sazaniDeveloper/python-automation-scripts/README.md

 Each project is organized into its own folder with a dedicated README.md file containing setup and usage instructions.

 ### Real Estate Scraper
-A FastAPI-based application that scrapes listings of properties using requests and BeautifulSoup.
+A FastAPI-based application that scrapes listings of properties using `requests` and `BeautifulSoup`.

 ### Student Database Management System
 A GUI-based application built in Tkinter that stores records of students in an SQL Server database.